 The modifications mean that the camera works much better for deep sky photography – i.e. capturing nebulae and other far-off objects.
 This is because the filters used on regular DSLRs and mirrorless cameras do not capture the deep red hydrogen-alpha light emitted by these objects.
 With the Canon EOS Ra, this has been modified so that this light is not filtered out.

-This is much like in previous specialist astrophotography DSLRs – the Canon 60Da and the Nikon D810a – which were discontinued and are very hard to find in 2021.
+This is much like in specialist astrophotography DSLRs of the past – the Canon 60Da and the Nikon D810a – which were discontinued and are very hard to find in 2021.

 Canon EOS Ra vs the Canon EOS 6D/Nikon D750

 - The modifications that make it better for astrophotography conversely degrade the performance for other types photography.
-This means that it is not a great all-round camera for everyday use but is brilliant for astrophotography.
-This probably means you will need a second camera for everyday photography (which may be fine for you, but bear it in mind).
+This means that it is not a great all-round camera for everyday use.
+This probably means you will need a second camera for everyday photography (which may be fine for you, but bear it in mind before shelling out your dollars).

 - Camera type: Mirrorless